carj/atom2preservica/README.md

 When it finds them it:

 1) Sets the title and description of the asset based on the AtoM metadata.
-It also creates a Dublin Core XML document describing the item and adds that to Preservica asset.
+It also creates a Dublin Core XML metadata document from AtoM metadata describing the asset and adds that to Preservica asset.

 2) Creates the archival hierarchy in Preservica which matches the same levels of description in AtoM, e.g. the Fonds and series etc.
 It moves the Preservica asset into the correct level of the newly created hierarchy.